w3f/polkadot-wiki/docs/learn/learn-assets.md

 :::

-Anyone on the network can create assets on Asset Hub as long as they can reserve the required deposit of
+Anyone on the network can create assets on the Asset Hub as long as they can reserve the required deposit of
 {{ polkadot: <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :polkadot }}
 {{ kusama: <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> :kusama }}